SciCompKL/CoDiPack/documentation/user/Expresssions.md

 or [CompileTimeTraversalLogic](@ref codi::CompileTimeTraversalLogic) classes.
 The first one enables custom logic in a runtime context.
 Variables and results can be stored in the implementation.
 The CompileTimeTraversalLogic allows for the computation of results in a compile time context.
-Both classes contain functions for the visit of links, nodes and leafs in the expression graph.
+Both classes contain functions for the visit of links, nodes and leaves in the expression graph.
 The terms are explained in the following picture:
 ```
   ┌─┐   ┌─┐   ┌─┐   ┌─┐
   │a│   │b│   │c│   │d│  # Nodes without arguments are leaf nodes, they are first class objects like the